 What is YouTube Creator Music?

 Illustration introducing YouTube Creator Music.

-YouTube made a big splash recently with the announcement of a brand new music library, Creator Music.
-It’s a shiny new upgrade to YouTube's current offering, Audio Library, which has been a convenient source of free music for over a decade.
+YouTube made a big splash when it launched its music library, Creator Music.
+It’s a shiny new upgrade to YouTube's previous offering, Audio Library, which has been a convenient source of free music for over a decade.

 Now before you make a beeline for YouTube Studio, it's worth pointing out that Creator Music has so far only been rolled out in the US to members of the YouTube Partner Program.
 It promises to be a long-overdue improvement on Audio Library with a greater choice of tracks, new licensing options, and all without losing monetization.

-The question for creators is, what’s new and will it be any good?
-We’ve done some digging to find out everything you need to know about Creator Music.
+The question for creators is, what’s different and does it meet the need of creators searching for the perfect soundtrack?
+To find out whether it's the right music platform for you, read on to find out everything you need to know about Creator Music.

+What is YouTube Creator Music?